 Having postgraduate-level credentials can help you jumpstart your career and even earn a coveted job promotion.
 Check out upGrad’s Master in Computer Science certified by the Liverpool John Moores University.
 It aims to equip you with industry-relevant skills through a highly interactive pedagogy.

-You can also go for PG Diploma in full-stack development by IIIT-B or a specialized PG certification, depending on your interests and career aspirations.
+You can also go for Executive PG Programme in Software Development – Specialisation in Full Stack Development by IIIT-B or a specialized PG certification, depending on your interests and career aspirations.
 Such certificates have a shorter time commitment as compared to master and diploma courses.
 They allow you to demonstrate your skills in a particular area, such as back-end development, front-end development, cybersecurity, DevOps, big data, and cloud computing.

 With this, we have covered the top software engineering interview questions and answers.
 We attempted to include general as well as technical topics.
 Also, we mentioned the potential career choices and provided an overview of the trends and prospects in the IT industry.
 Use this information as a signpost for your learning journey and streamline your preparation strategy!